 Smoking Bishop (Mulled Red Wine with Port)

-This recipe was featured as part of our Hot Boozy Drinks.
+This punch was featured as part of our Hot Boozy Drinks recipe gallery.

 [Ed. note: We noticed the comments from users about this drink being popular in the 18th century.
 We couldn’t track down our original source on that info, so we’ve removed the reference here.]